jlgerber/rustclass/lesson_01.md

 Rust is a modern, systems level language whose peers include c and c++.

 It is compiled, strongly typed, with low level access to the underlying hardware, but with certain safety guarantees that c and c++ cannot make.
-In a nutshell, Rust combines the control of c or c++ with the expressivity and type richness of a Haskell or Ocamel.
+In a nutshell, Rust combines the control of c or c++ with the expressively and type richness of a Haskell or Ocaml.
 It is multi-paradigm, or maybe its own paradigm, being neither purely functional, nor classically OO.

 ## So what do we have to work with in Rust?